TownLake/blog-samrhea-legacy/content/post/ios-photos.md

 ---
 author: "Sam Rhea"
 date: 2020-01-18
-linktitle: 📤🖼️ The only good way to share photos in iOS
+linktitle: 📤🖼️ the only good way to share photos in iOS
-title: 📤🖼️ The only good way to share photos in iOS
+title: 📤🖼️ the only good way to share photos in iOS
 images: ["https://blog.samrhea.com/static/ios-photos/tile.png"]
 description: Let's all agree on a new standard
 tags: ["iOS",",","walkthrough"]